Bangladesh Military Academy: History

+Selection

+Entrants must be higher secondary school graduates.
+They must be at least 160 cm tall, weigh at least 49.8 kg, and be unmarried.
+Selection is highly competitive.
+Candidates must undergo a rigorous investigation of their background and educational performance, a complete physical exam, an initial interview, a written test, and an intensive three day examination/interview.
+The selection process is intended to be non-political.
+Overwhelmingly, those accepted are disinterested in or disdainful of politics.

+The majority of cadets are from middle class or lower middle class families.
+Eighty percent have rural origins.
+Most, however, attended well-regarded urban schools or cadet colleges.

+Foreign officers regularly attend one-year courses at the academy.
+In 2019, about ten percent of the graduating class were from abroad, mostly from Saudi Arabia.

 Training

 BMA provides military and academic training and character building.
 The academy primarily trains men and women to be commissioned into the Bangladesh Army.
 In addition, the academy conducts and orientation course for Bangladesh Civil Service (BCS) officers, officer cadets and midshipmen of the Bangladesh Air Force and Navy respectively, and Pre-Commission Training for professor/teacher under-officers of Bangladesh National Cadet Corps (BNCC).
-Long Course cadets graduating from this academy fall under Bangladesh University of Professionals (BUP) curriculum.
+Long Course cadets graduating from this academy fall under Bangladesh University of Professionals (BUP) and Military Institute of Science and Technology (MIST) curriculum.
 The academy has the intention of fostering and inculcating those attributes in an Officer Cadet (OC) which will ensure his continuous and progressive development as a regular officer in the Bangladesh Army, and developing future officers for the Bangladesh Army by training the Officer Cadets in a way that they can make decisions as and when required by the military profession.

 Training course

 The training courses run at BMA are as follow: